Clear sky with a commercial building.

 Healthcare Facilities

-HEPA filters are essential in hospitals, medical/dental offices, clinics, and other healthcare environments.
-Many healthcare facilities are required to meet stringent air quality standards and regulations set by agencies like the CDC, Joint Commission, and OSHA.
-HEPA's ability to remove infectious agents, allergens, and other airborne particulate matter is critical for:
+HEPA filters are indispensable in hospitals, medical offices, clinics, and other healthcare environments.
+Many healthcare facilities must meet strict air quality standards and regulations set by agencies such as the CDC, Joint Commission, and OSHA.
+HEPA filtration's ability to capture infectious agents, allergens, and airborne particulate matter is vital for:

-Reducing exposure to viruses, bacteria, fungi, and respiratory irritants helps protect immunocompromised patients and prevent hospital-acquired infections (HAIs).
+Limiting exposure to viruses, bacteria, fungi, and respiratory irritants is crucial for protecting immunocompromised patients and preventing hospital-acquired infections (HAIs).

-Stringent air cleanliness is required in ORs and surgical suites to mitigate the risk of contaminants entering open wounds or sterile fields during procedures.
+In surgical suites, air cleanliness is critical to reduce the risk of contaminants entering sterile fields or open wounds during procedures.

 Pharmaceutical Manufacturing